Skip to main content

 Aperçu

 Les fonctions distantes (remote) sont exportées depuis un fichier .remote.js ou .remote.ts, et sont disponibles en quatre versions : query, form, command, et prerender.
 Sur le client, les fonctions exportées sont transformées en wrappers autour de fetch qui invoquent leur contrepartie sur le serveur en utilisant un endpoint HTTP généré.
-Les fichiers .remote. doivent être placés dans les dossiers lib ou routes.
+Les fichiers .remote. doivent être placés dans le dossier src.

 query